andela-technology/qualified-docs/content/for-teams/getting-started/scoring.md

 :::

 ### What are Signals?
 The Signals system is based on the idea that different aspects of an assessment can be used to identify specific qualities in a candidate.
-The more criterion-related signals that a candidate meets expectations on, the more likely they are high performer.
+The more criterion-related signals that a candidate meets expectations on, the more likely they are high performers.
 Signals are carefully selected to relate to the job role being assessed for.

 A signal is a value ranging from 0–10, with 10 indicating that the candidate reached full expectations.
 There are currently two key types of signal sources, though more will be introduced later.
 They are: